Sid-149/30-Days-of-Code/README.md

 # 30-Days-of-Code
-This repository contains the solutions to Hackerrank's 30 Days of Code challenge.
+This repository contains the solutions to HackerRank's 30 Days of Code challenge.